Ipseity01/AQI_Analysis/README.md

 ---
 ## Conclusion

-This analysis reveals that air quality in India is a significant concern driven primarily by particulate matter (PM2.5 and PM10).
+This analysis reveals that air quality in India is a significant concern driven primarily by particulate matter (PM2.5).
 Pollution follows a strong seasonal pattern, peaking in winter.
 While some cities enjoy relatively better air, major urban centers, especially Delhi, face severe and persistent air pollution.
 Clustering cities based on their pollution profiles can help authorities to understand the varying severity of the problem across the country and devise more effective, region-specific strategies to combat it.

 ---
 ## Technologies Used